tombennet/bitcoin-serverless-donations/TECHNICAL.md

 ### Address Derivation

-Addresses are derived from a Bitcoin XPUB using [Swan's XPUB tool](https://github.com/swan-bitcoin/xpub-tool).
-This is deterministic - the same XPUB always generates the same addresses in the same order.
+Addresses are derived from a Bitcoin XPUB using the [noble](https://github.com/paulmillr/noble-curves) and [scure](https://github.com/paulmillr/scure-bip32) cryptographic libraries.
+These are audited, zero-dependency packages used by bitcoinjs-lib, ethers.js, and viem.
+Derivation is deterministic - the same XPUB always generates the same addresses in the same order.

 The system automatically detects and supports multiple BIP standards: